GameDevTecnico/cubos/docs/pages/2_features/ecs.md

 }
 ```

-In **CUBOS.** there are no game objects.
+In **Cubos** there are no game objects.
 Instead, we would define two
 components and a `DeltaTime` resource:

 ```cpp